 In the specific Programme area: for the Province of Venice data are available for two periods: 2011-2013 and 2014-2016.
-In the latter, none of the 54 monitored water bodies achieved good ecological status, 2 (3,7%) were in "poor" ecological status and the rest were in a "sufficient" status.
+In the latter, none of the 54 monitored water bodies achieved good ecological status, two (3,7%) were in "poor" ecological status and the rest were in a "sufficient" status.
 The comparison with the previous period shows a general improvement (32% of water bodies were in poor state and 9% in bad state) even if the good status of 4 water bodies was lost.
 With respect to chemical state, 100% of the water bodies have reached the good state; a remarkable improvement over the previous period, when 11% of water bodies were in a bad state.
+The recent publication of data for the period 2014-2019 remarks the exceeding of threshold standard values for nine watercourses with respect to pollutants (Nichel, Cibrutina, Dichlorvos, Perfluoro Coctat Sulforat), and for 31 (eight out of the previous nine included) with respect to pesticides (GRV 2020).

 In Friuli Venezia Giulia region, more recent data are available pertaining to the 2014-2019 period.
 During these years the monitoring of river water bodies has been carried out through a total of 328 sampling stations for the ecological status and 200 for the chemical status.
 From an ecological point of view, about half of the regional water bodies (47%) are registered as good quality; a further 7% reaches the high quality status, while 46% are in an unsatisfactory state of conservation (30% moderate, 9% poor, 7% bad); in the mountain area, among the most significant impacts there are those deriving from the presence of hydroelectric power plants, while in the plains those due to interventions, often invasive, to trivialize the watercourse for agricultural and water resources exploitation.
 The ecological status has worsened compared to the period from 2010 to 2015, when 9% of water bodies were in high quality status and 34% in good status; the amount of water bodies in an unsatisfactory state was lower (27% moderate, 8% poor, 4,5% bad), but only for the high percentage of water bodies not classified yet.
-Regarding the chemical state, almost all the water bodies classified (91%) were found to be in good condition; in the previous period all water bodies were found in good chemical state, but the share of unclassified water bodies was very high (44%), and this makes it difficult to identify a trend4.
+Regarding the chemical state, almost all the water bodies classified (91%) were found to be in good condition; in the previous period all water bodies were found in good chemical state, but the share of unclassified water bodies was very high (44%), and this makes it difficult to identify a trend.

-In Slovenia, 98.7% of surface water bodies are in a good chemical condition.
+In Slovenia, 98.7% of surface water bodies (including marine waters) are in a good chemical condition.
 That means two water bodies are in poor chemical condition due to the excess of metals and only one of them is located within the programme area.
 Still, as elsewhere in Europe, all surface water is polluted with mercury and brominated diphenylethers.
 Good or better ecological status is estimated for 49% of surface water bodies.
 The main reasons for the moderate or poor ecological status of surface waters are hydro-morphological change and general degradation, which are evaluated based on the status of benthic invertebrates and fish communities.
-Compared to the previous assessment period, good ecological status is achieved by 10% fewer water bodies due to better monitoring methods (ARSO, 2021 [VD12]).
+Compared to the previous assessment period, good ecological status is achieved by 9% fewer water bodies (ARSO, 2021 [VD12]).

-Figure 5.115: surface water bodies in individual classes of ecological status (percentage).
+Figure 5.115: Shares of surface water bodies in individual classes of ecological status.
 Source: ARSO, 2021 [VD12])